BrownCSCI1230/lab07_terrain/README.md

 Don't worry if you are still confused, this is just a high level overview.
 We will get into the details in the later Tasks!

+### 1.1 Define Random Vectors

+To handle the generation of random vectors we have provided you with the function `randVec` which takes in integer coordinates and produces a random vector for you to use in your implementation.
+This function works by combining the input coordinates and then hashing them to get an index in a precomputed list of random vectors.
+By defining the grid in this way it is both **coherent** (the same input row and column produces the same output vector) and **infinite** in extent.

+To give you a quick overview of the stencil you need to worry about for this section, you will mainly be working in
+- `getPosition`: uses computePerlin to sample the noise function and generate the output height
+- `computePerlin`: computes samples of the noise function using `randVec` and `interpolate`
+- `interpolate`: interpolates between input values using the mix parameter

-### Get the Four Closest Grid Indices
+### 1.2 Get the Four Closest Grid Indices

 <p align="center">
 <img src="readmeImages/pic1.png" width="800">
 </p>

 Given the floating point coordinates to evaluate we need to compute the integer indices of the four closest grid points.
-Look into glm::floor and glm::ceil.
+The simplest way of doing this is casting to an int and then incrementing when you need the adjacent indicies.
+Remember that computePerlin takes in floating point coordinates from the Real Plane and that the grid of random vectors is defined for all pairs of **integers**.

 > **Task 1:** Obtain four closest grid points

-### Compute Offset Vectors
+### 1.3 Compute Offset Vectors

 <p align="center">
 <img src="readmeImages/pic2.png" width="800">
 </p>

 Using the coordinates of the four closest grid points and the input location, compute the four offset vectors from the grid points to the interest point.
-Make sure to normalize the results to unit vectors.
+Do NOT normalize these offset vectors.

 > **Task 2:** Compute the four offset vectors for each relevant grid point

-### Compute Dot Products
+### 1.4 Compute Dot Products

 <p align="center">
 <img src="readmeImages/pic3.png" width="800">
 </p>

-We have four offset vectors and can look up the random vectors for each using getGridVector.
-Now compute the dot product between the corresponding offset vectors and random grid vectors.
+We have four offset vectors and can look up the corresponding random grid vector for each using `randVec`.

+We now want to compute the dot product between the corresponding offset vectors and random grid vectors.
 This will yield four floating point values, one for each grid point, that we will combine later on to get the final height.

 > **Task 3:** Compute the dot product between the offset and random vectors

-### Implement Interpolation
+### 1.5 Implement Interpolation

 We are now faced with an important decision: Choice of interpolation function.
 There is no "right" or "correct" interpolation method in general, only what effect you want to create for a specific application.